otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   Server has sent a DAKE-2 message.

 NOT_IN_DAKE:
-  This is the state where a client or the Prekey Server are not in the 'IN_DAKE' state.
+  This is the state where a client or the Prekey Server is not in the 'IN_DAKE' state.
 ```
 There are four events an OTRv4 client must handle: